No business, big or small, escaped the impact of Covid-19, creating a challenge for many of our missional business people.

 A great majority of these business owners were indigenous, so how much more challenging was it for those who were operating small businesses outside their passport country?
-Such was the case for many of our missional business people, says JP, SIM’s Ministry Point Person for business ministries.
+Such was the case for many of our mission workers, says JP, SIM’s Ministry Point Person for business ministries.

-“Some existing BAM (Business as Mission) enterprises were impacted by Covid-19 more than others, with tourism and hospitality, the hardest hit.
+“Some existing BAM (Business as Mission) enterprises were impacted by Covid-19 more than others, with tourism and hospitality, the hardest hit,” he says.

 “When it was clear the pandemic would be long-lasting, some of these businesses had to close, at least temporarily, or find alternative strategies to remain open.

 “One person who had a tourism business was asked by a like-minded organisation if he could use his tourism vehicles to deliver food and essentials to hard-hit areas of his city.
 He gladly agreed!

 “This was noticed by some business organisations in the area and he was then asked if he and his vehicles could be hired to make deliveries to homes during the Covid lockdown?